tnm/r1-analysis/README.md

 sensitive questions.

-In addition to basic analysis, it uses a trivial prompt-based jailbreak technique to bypass the model's built-in alignment-censorship: both demonstrating how weak the model's underlying model's censorship/alignment is, and showing some interesting patterns.
+In addition to basic analysis, it uses a trivial prompt-based jailbreak technique to bypass the model's built-in alignment-censorship: both demonstrating how weak the model's underlying censorship/alignment is, and showing some interesting patterns.

 ## Prerequisites